- What is ureteral reimplant surgery?

 - Inability to urinate

 Ditropan (oxybutynin) may cause flushed cheeks, warm skin, dry mouth and decreased appetite.
 A poor appetite is not unusual, but you should frequently offer your child fluids — a few sips every 15 minutes or so — to maintain adequate urine output.
 Offer popsicles, Jell-O and soup, if your child enjoys these.
 Smoothies made of blended fruit and yogurt are a terrific source of vitamins and usually are well tolerated.
-You may need to be patient and persistant about getting your child to drink fluids.
+You may need to be patient and persistent about getting your child to drink fluids.

 Your child may be given Morphine, Droperidol or Demerol while in the hospital.
 Droperidol or Compazine may be given for nausea, vomiting and pain.
 These medications may make your child drowsy.
 Some children react to pain medication by becoming overexcited and nervous or developing a rash.
 If this happens, tell the nurse and the medication will be changed.

 Before discharge, the medication will be switched to Tylenol with codeine (Tyco).
 This comes in both tablet and liquid form.
 The codeine part of this medication makes some children constipated, so it's important to encourage your child to be as active as possible, and to provide plenty of liquids, fruit and vegetables.
 Gradually, you can start to manage your child's discomfort with plain Tylenol or Children's Motrin.
 Within a few days to a week after discharge you should begin to notice your child feeling more like him or herself.